Looking to streamline open enrollment announcement communication? You’ve come to the right place!

 The best channels for open enrollment communication:

-- Are accessible for all employees, including non-desk workers
+- Are accessible to all employees, including non-desk workers

 - Overcome language barriers